 Commercial Real Estate Law in North Dakota

-Commercial Real Estate Law in Wahpeton, North Dakota is any type of land or permanent structure which isn't used for residential or industrial purposes, and is instead used for a business involving the buying and selling of goods or services.
+Commercial Real Estate Law in Bismarck, North Dakota is any type of land or permanent structure which isn't used for residential or industrial purposes, and is instead used for a business involving the buying and selling of goods or services.

 Many of the protections that buyers and renters of residential real estate enjoy rarely apply to renters of commercial real estate.

 Encumbrances: Encumbrances are defects of a different type: rather than physical defects, they are defects of title.
-In Wahpeton, North Dakota, an encumbrance is an interest in a piece of real estate held by a third party, such as covenants or easements.
-An easement is a right held by someone to use the property of someone else for a particular purpose.
+In Bismarck, North Dakota, an encumbrance is an interest in a piece of real estate held by a third party, such as covenants or easements.
+An easement is a right held by someone to use the property of someone else for a certain purpose.
 For example, a person might have an easement on the land of another person, allowing them to cross the land to access a public road.

-Can a Wahpeton, North Dakota Attorney Help?
+Can a Bismarck, North Dakota Attorney Help?